PLtier/NLP-Cyber-NER/README.md

 This will start a web server where you can explore experiment runs, metrics, and artifacts.

+### Looking up predictions

+Cross-dataset models and Combined-dataset model output predictions into `artifacts/predictions` folder.
+These can be for example compared to ground truth using our lookup tools `lookup.html` and `lookup2.html`.

 ## Development

 Development was performed with venv, packages are in [dev_requirements.txt](envs/dev_requirements.txt).